 If guests were honest in their reviews and ratings, Airbnb would not have to come up with these ridiculous awards and classifications to help set properties apart from one another.

 Enough about my love/hate relationship with Airbnb.

-On our first night in Bologna we dined at a restaurant which did not have a printed menu.
+On our first night in Bologna, we dined at a restaurant that did not have a printed menu.
 I wondered how we would navigate the dining experience.
 Being tourists, we were seated with the other tourists in a narrow hallway which led to the bathrooms so let’s talk about Italian bathrooms for a moment.
-When we visited Venice, Florence and Rome in 2012, one takeaway was that the toilets in Italy were terrible.
-Most were simply the porcelain bowl with no seat, no toilet paper and stained orange because of the water.
+When we visited Venice, Florence, and Rome in 2012, one takeaway was that the toilets in Italy were terrible.
+Most were simply the porcelain bowl with no seat, no toilet paper, and stained orange because of the water.
 It’s now 2014 and Italy has made strides in the toilet department!

 The bathrooms in Bologna were clean and modern – a little too modern for my liking and now come with instructions.

 - Watch out for the hinged seat after standing up.

 - Sprint away from the toilet.